determined-ai/determined/sprinkle/user-facing/low-level.md

 * performant spot-instance support
 * running on one gpu, or across many gpus

-The Generic API is used behind-the-scenes to implement each of the higher-level APIs Determined offers (PyTorchTrial, Keras, Estimator, Lightning, etc), so with the Generic API, you really have the full capabilities of the Determined platform at your fingertips!
+The Core API is used behind-the-scenes to implement each of the higher-level APIs Determined offers (PyTorchTrial, Keras, Estimator, Lightning, etc), so with the Core API, you really have the full capabilities of the Determined platform at your fingertips!

 ## Starting Point

 Let's pretend you have a very simple training script built around PyTorch.
-In real life, you should use our PyTorchTrial, Determined's high-level API for integrating with PyTorch, but this author is most familiar with PyTorch, so that's what the Generic API tutorial is in right now).
+In real life, you should use our PyTorchTrial, Determined's high-level API for integrating with PyTorch (but this author is most familiar with PyTorch, so that's what the Core API tutorial is in right now).

 We'll split our training into a few different files:
 * model.py: defines the model and how to train/evaluate it